locp/ansible-role-cassandra/README.md

 ## Example Playbook

 This creates a *very* basic configuration.
-Please note that the definition of `cassandra_directories` will create an alternative directories structure for the Cassandra data.
-In this example, there will be a directory called /data owned by root with `rwxr-xr-x` permissions.
-It will have a series of sub-directories all of which will be defaulted to being owned by the cassandra user with `rwx------` permissions.

 Have some variables defined (perhaps in `group_vars/cassandra.yml`) that look something like this:

 ```YAML
 ---